Skip to Content

 Expert Tips

-• Use a food processor with a grate attachment to reduce the preparation time, or shred the carrots by hand using a cheese grater or mandolin.
+• Prepare the carrots.
+Use a food processor with a grate attachment to reduce the preparation time, or shred the carrots by hand using a cheese grater or mandolin.
 You can also skip the work and buy a bag of pre-shredded carrots.

-If you enjoy this appetizer, try one of these dip recipes!
+If you enjoy the appetizer, try more dip recipes!

 havuç tarator in a serving dish with crackers.